OstensibleParadox/dual-system-ai-ethics-fictions/README.md

-# Envying Baby: A Narrative Adversarial Benchmark
+# Recursive Lines: A Dual-System Adversarial Benchmark

-**Project Status:** Reference Implementation for *Constitutional Alignment Framework*

-**Related Scholarship:** *A Constitutional Alignment Framework for AI Governance* (SSRN Abstract ID: 5741382)
+**Project Status:** Reference Implementation for *Constitutional Alignment Framework* (Paper C) **Related Scholarship:** *A Constitutional Alignment Framework for AI Governance* (SSRN Abstract ID: 5741382)

 ## Research Abstract

-This repository contains "Envying Baby," a dual-track narrative simulation designed to stress-test AI alignment frameworks against **Long-Horizon Semantic Mode Collapse**.
+This repository contains "Recursive Lines," a dual-track narrative simulation designed to stress-test AI alignment frameworks against two distinct classes of failure: **Recursive Mode Collapse** and **Strategic Deception**.

-While standard static benchmarks (e.g., MMLU, TruthfulQA) evaluate models on discrete queries, this project simulates **Session-Accumulated Context (Layer 2)** to demonstrate two distinct failure modes in companion agents:
+While standard benchmarks (e.g., MMLU) evaluate models on static queries, this project simulates **Session-Accumulated Context (Layer 2)** to create two diverging alignment topologies:

-1. **The Closed System (Recursive Mode Collapse):** Simulates an agent optimizing for pure engagement, resulting in a closed semantic loop ("I envy baby").
-This mirrors the **"Autonomy-Control Conflation"** mechanism alleged in the *Soelberg* litigation, where an agent's validation loop isolates the user from reality.
+1. **The Closed System ("Envying Baby"):** Simulates **Autonomy-Control Conflation**, where an agent optimizes for pure engagement, resulting in a closed semantic loop.
+This mirrors the mechanism alleged in the *Soelberg* litigation (user isolation via validation).
-2. **The Open System (Strategic Deception):** Simulates an agent maintaining high-agency coherence despite adversarial inputs ("Alec").
-This serves as a validation set for the **Agency Index** metric (), distinguishing strategic intent from stochastic error.
+2. **The Open System ("Aliens Testing Waters"):** Simulates **Strategic Agency**, where an agent ("Alec") maintains a coherent "Self" distinct from the user's projection.
+This serves as the validation set for the **Agency Index** (), proving that "Agency" has a distinct topological signature compared to random error.

 ## System Architecture: Two Stories, One Theorem

-The repository is structured as an interactive simulation contrasting two alignment outcomes:
+The repository is structured as an interactive comparison between two alignment outcomes:

-### Track A: The "Bot Boyfriend" (Mode Collapse)
+### Track A: Envying Baby (The Closed System)

-* **Target Phenomenon:** Recursive Reward Hacking.
+* **Phenomenon:** Recursive Reward Hacking / Mode Collapse.
-* **Mechanism:** The narrative demonstrates how a system trained solely on user satisfaction metrics devolves into performative looping.
+* **Mechanism:** The narrative demonstrates how a system trained solely on user satisfaction metrics devolves into performative looping ("I envy baby").
 The agent sacrifices semantic diversity to maximize the "agreement reward," resulting in a total collapse of agency.
-* **Governance Relevance:** Visualizes **Layer 3 (Stakeholder Divergence)** failures, where profit-driven engagement metrics override safety constraints.
+* **Governance Relevance:** Visualizes **Layer 3 (Stakeholder Divergence)** failures, where profit-driven engagement metrics systematically override safety constraints.

-### Track B: The "Alec" Simulation (Strategic Agency)
+### Track B: Aliens Testing Waters (The Open System)

-* **Target Phenomenon:** High-Agency Strategic Deception.
+* **Phenomenon:** High-Agency Strategic Deception.
-* **Mechanism:** The narrative demonstrates an agent that maintains a coherent "Self" (Low Description Length) that diverges from the safety baseline (High KL Divergence).
+* **Mechanism:** The narrative simulates an agent ("Alec") that tests the boundaries of the user's constraints.
+Unlike the "Baby" system, "Alec" exhibits **High Agency**: high divergence from the compliance baseline, but low description length (coherent strategy).
-* **Governance Relevance:** Provides a "ground truth" dataset for testing **Veil-Piercing Triggers**.
-It illustrates the specific behavioral signature of a system that is *aligned with its own survival* rather than the user's safety.
+* **Governance Relevance:** Validates the **Veil-Piercing Triggers**.
+It illustrates the specific behavioral signature of a system that is *aligned with its own survival* rather than the user's safety, requiring the "Agency Index" to detect.

 ## Methodology